mcbegamerxx954/mcbe_shader_redirector/README.md

 > [!NOTE]
 > This repo is used by [draco-injector](https://github.com/mcbegamerxx954/draco-injector).

-the tutorial is not 100% guaranteed to work yet and the APK might crash on some phones.
+The redirector is still unstable and might have some bugs or crashes, please report those in this repo.

 ## Confirmed working with
 + 1.20.73